pablobfonseca/dotfiles/README.md

 # **Help Tags**
 At first usage of vim, type “:” while in command mode and execute:

-call pathogen#helptags()
-This will make the plugins documentations available upon :help

 # **Learn VIM**
 Visit the following sites to learn more about Vim: